How to choose a good neighborhood (it may be important than the house)

-“It was really organized,” Sondhelm says.
+“It was really organized,” he says.
 “Those in charge for the week would clear still-on-the-driveway newspapers and still-on-the-street garbage cans, among other things, during the twice-a-day drive around the block.”

 When it comes to choosing a good neighborhood to live in, not all surprises are so positive.
-There’s a reason that real estate agents like to remind house hunters that they’re not only buying a house; they’re also buying a neighborhood.
+There’s a reason why real estate agents like to remind house hunters that they’re not only buying a house, they’re also buying a neighborhood.

-Whether you’re buying your first home or looking to purchase an investment property, here’s everything you need to know about what to look for in a neighborhood.
+Whether you’re a first-time homebuyer or a seasoned pro, here’s everything you need to know about what to look for in a neighborhood.

 How to find a good neighborhood

-It’s easy to get caught up in looking for a home that checks off everything on your wishlist, but real estate experts say it’s more important to pay close attention to the neighborhood.
-After all, a house can be updated and fixed but you can’t change its location, the vibe of the community or your neighbors.
+It’s easy to get caught up in looking for a home that checks off everything on your wish list, but real estate experts say it’s more important to pay close attention to the neighborhood.
+After all, a house can be updated and fixed, but you can’t change its location and the vibe of the community — or your neighbors.

-When figuring out how to find a good neighborhood, it boils down to one thing: research.
+When searching for a good neighborhood, it boils down to one thing: research.
 And lots of it.
-Your real estate agent is a good resource for pointing out key amenities and learning about homeowners’ association rules, but you can’t rely on them for some specific information.
+Your real estate agent will be a good resource for pointing out key amenities and learning about things like homeowners’ association rules, but you can’t rely on them for some kinds of specific information.

 That said, you can find plenty of information on your own online.
-Websites like niche.com and neighborhoodscout.com are a great starting place for data about a specific area, including crime rates, income levels, demographics and school info.
+Websites like Niche and NeighborhoodScout are a great starting place for data about a specific area, including crime rates, income levels, demographics, and school info.

 Still wondering how to find a good neighborhood?
 Here are other factors to consider:

 For many homebuyers, safety is top of mind when choosing a good neighborhood.
-A neighborhood with a low crime rate is not only safer, but can help keep property values afloat in the years to come.
+An area with a low crime rate is not only safer, but can help keep property values afloat in the years to come.

-How to check: Local law enforcement agencies typically track crime statistics, so that’s a good place to start.
-You also can visit websites such as CrimeReports and SpotCrime to look through curated crime.
-You might also run the address at the National Sex Offender Registry to see if there are sex offenders living nearby, and drive by at various times to check on traffic and noise.
+Local law-enforcement agencies typically track crime statistics, so that’s a good place to start.
+You also can visit websites such as CrimeReports and SpotCrime, and you might also run the address on the National Sex Offender Registry to see if there are sex offenders living nearby.
+In addition, drive past the property at various times of day and night to check on traffic and noise.

-How to check: Go to the local school district’s website and download the report card of nearby schools.
-This will include information about the school’s demographics, test scores and graduation rates.
-Another resource: GreatSchools.org, which allows you to easily compare data between schools and read parents’ reviews.
+Go to the local school district’s website and download the report cards of nearby schools.
+These will include information about the school’s demographics, test scores and graduation rates.
+Another resource: GreatSchools, a nonprofit site that allows you to easily compare data between schools and read parents’ reviews.

 A couple starting a family will want different amenities in their ideal neighborhood than empty nesters looking for a slower pace of life.
 Pay attention to things like parks, open spaces, trails, proximity to shopping, dining and local attractions.
-If the community is a homeowners’ association, or HOA, find out what amenities are included in your dues, such as a pool, clubhouse or gym.
+If the community you’re buying in has a homeowners’ association, or HOA, find out what amenities are included in your dues, such as a pool, clubhouse or gym.

-How to check: Again, the internet is your friend.
+Again, the internet is your friend.
 WalkScore provides information about a neighborhood’s walkability and car-free access to restaurants, parks and other places of interest.
-Scan neighborhood Facebook groups, neighborhood websites like Nextdoor, community newspapers or the HOA’s website or newsletter to get a feel for the community’s vibe or any special events they host.
+Scan neighborhood Facebook groups, local websites like Nextdoor, community newspapers or your HOA’s website or newsletter to get a feel for the community’s vibe and any special events they host.
 New parents, for example, might check out baby-friendly programming at a library, while a marathoner might be interested in local running groups.

 Pride of ownership

-When the residents of a neighborhood truly care about their homes and their community it shows — and it creates a better place to live.
-A neighborhood that belongs to an HOA, for example, is more likely to have a consistent look because homeowners have to follow HOA guidelines.
-That said, a too-strict HOA might not be ideal if you want more freedom with your property.
+When the residents of a neighborhood truly care about their homes and their community, it shows — and it makes the area a better place to live.
+For example, an active neighborhood association might keep the streets clean and welcoming, perhaps planting flowers and trees as well.
+And a neighborhood that belongs to an HOA is more likely to have a consistent look, because all homeowners follow the same HOA guidelines.